 Maintenance managers are tasked with the responsibility of ensuring that equipment and facilities are properly maintained.
-In organizations with a lot of maintenance work to keep track of, a maintenance manager’s job can be overwhelming without CMMS (computerized maintenance management system)software.
+In organizations with a lot of maintenance work to keep track of, a maintenance manager’s job can be overwhelming without CMMS (computerized maintenance management software).
 A robust CMMS features tools that organize your maintenance operations, track problems, and identify opportunities for improvement.

 Organization is the key to successful maintenance management, and CMMS software helps you stay organized by keeping track of your assets, such as spare parts and machinery.
 The software stores a wealth of information about each asset, including information about warranties, manufacturers, vendors, and life expectancy.
 Gone are the days of using spreadsheets, post-it notes, and your own memory to keep track of your maintenance program.